You wish you could stop getting stuck replaying each interaction, stop analyzing your own thoughts, and stop ruminating and dwelling for hours.

-The worst of it started one summer when I was flooded with intrusive images of my own death.
-I couldn’t explain it and couldn’t escape.
-I was terrified and had no idea what was happening to me.
+The worst of it started one summer when I was flooded with scary imagery and constant worry.
+I couldn’t explain it and couldn’t escape it.
+I was terrified and had no idea why this was happening.

-It was a journey that included me learning more about OCD.
-That’s what was happening, not just trauma stuff.
+It was a journey that included me learning more about OCD and the interaction of trauma and OCD.

 45 – 55 minute sessions